skibum227/Student_Grouper/README.md

 nice visual for students.

 ## How to Use
+The `app` directory contains the core logic to run the grouping

 1).
 Enter students names into `student_ledger.xlsx` for each period and demarcate if they are present or not.
 See the **period_example** sheet in the excel file for an example of the inputs (the letters are stand-ins for student names)

 2). `runner.py` is the main program for creating the groupings.
 Designating the period (adding a `--period` or `-p` in the command line) is required and will fail if not added.
 The program also defaults to making groups of 3.
 Typing `python runner.py --help` will print possible syntax uses to screen.